cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 [^abs1-]:
     At the time of writing,
-    the Concise Data Definition Language (CDDL) is defined by RFC 8610 and RFC 9682 as well as RFC 9165.
+    the Concise Data Definition Language (CDDL) is defined by RFC 8610 and RFC 9682 as well as RFC 9165 and RFC 9741.
-    The latter has used the extension point provided in RFC 8610, the _control operator_.
+    The latter two have used the extension point provided in RFC 8610, the _control operator_.

     As CDDL is being used in larger projects, the need for